Aktualisiert: 27. Jan. 2021

-Over the last editions of my “One Day in” series, we slowly got towards ports with fewer and fewer calls on my list of total visits there.
+Over the last editions of my “One Day in” series, we slowly got towards ports with fewer calls on my list of total visits there.
 All the last three ports, I talked about had only three or two visits ton their name.
-So now I would like to talk about a port that I only visited once during my five years with the company.
-The claim that my memory of this visit is as vivid as those ports I called close to fifty times can probably give an idea as to the profoundness of the experience.
+I want to talk about a port that I only visited once during my five years with the company.
+The claim that my memory of this visit is as vivid as those ports I called close to fifty times can probably give an idea about the profoundness of the experience.

 So, to set the scene, let me start three days prior, when we arrived on the island of Crete, early in spring.
 Heraklion had been our first European port after a four-day long transit of the Suez Canal.
 And our arrival there marked the beginning of the end to a two-month-long transit voyage.
 This journey brought us from Bangkok all the way to the port of Marseille in France.
 There we were scheduled for a two-week yard stay with our ship, AIDAbella.